All posts in Digital Learning

-As we move into 2025, a simple question I am attempting to approach through various perspectives is what constitutes a successful 1:1 student device program.
+As we move into 2025, a simple question I am approaching from various perspectives is: What constitutes a successful 1:1 student device program?
 What metrics are being used to support such a claim?
 No, gotcha; just honest-to-goodness curiosity at what you may feel makes a program successful.
 Read more…

 Protecting Student Data in the Age of EdTech: Best Practices for School Districts